mikeroess/rORM/README.md

 ## Instructions and Demo
  Database *must* be pre-defined as `DBConnection,` including appropriate table and column-names, and required by SQLObject.
-See [this demo db ](https://github.com/mikeroess/rORM/blob/master/lib/db_connection.rb) for examples.
+See [this example db ](https://github.com/mikeroess/rORM/blob/master/lib/db_connection.rb) for examples.

  Any class inheriting from `SQLObject` will respond to:
  `all`, `new`, `find`, and `where` method calls with the results of an appropriate